jeonghoonkang/BerePi/apps/deeplearning/LLM/5090/run_gemma4_ollama/server/README.md

 When Ollama is managed by a user or system `ollama.service`, the script stops that service before terminating the listener so systemd cannot immediately restart it with the old GPU environment.
-A system service is controlled only with non-interactive permission (`systemctl --no-ask-password` or `sudo -n`).
-If permission is unavailable, startup stops with an explicit command instead of hanging on a password prompt.
+A system service is controlled only directly, with cached/non-interactive sudo, or through one sudo password prompt when `run_service.sh` is launched from an interactive terminal.
+In unattended execution it never waits for a password and instead stops with an explicit command.
 Services that the script stopped are restored when the foreground Gemma4 service exits.

 ## systemd user service